Some of the links in this post may be affiliate links. See our disclosure for more info.

 Happiness cannot be traveled to, owned, earned, worn or consumed.
 Happiness is the spiritual experience of living every minute with love, grace, and gratitude.Denis Waitley

-To know how to find happiness, and whether or not it is an adequate purpose to your life, you need to first discover what happiness means to you.
-Once you have a crystal clear image of whatever that is, you can start to go after it and see if it gives you the sense of purpose that answers the big question.
+To know how to find happiness and whether or not it is an adequate purpose for your life, you must first discover what happiness means to you.
+Once you have a crystal-clear image of whatever that is, you can start to go after it and see if it gives you a strong sense of purpose that answers the big question.

 All good men and women must take responsibility to create legacies that will take the next generation to a level we could only imagine.Jim Rohn